FlowPay/client-openapi/docs/general.md

 ## Be enabled as a third-party application

-Once the application has been created, it is already enabled for the sandbox environment, but is not yet able to act as a third-party application for the production environment.
+Once the application has been created, it is already enabled for the sandbox environment but is not yet able to act as a third-party application for the production environment.
 It is however possible to use client credentials to access the APIs for your own tenant in production.

 # Sandbox environment